mahinarafat/CMPUT429-A2/assignment_2_questions.md

 * The addresses of the nine branch instructions are: ffff0000, ffff0001, ffff0010, ffff0000, ffff0000, ffff0000, ffff0011, ffff0010, ffff0000... but do you need this information?
 * The PHT should be shown as updated after the execution of the last branch.

-  	Global History Register = 011
+  	ANS: Global History Register = 011

   	Final PHT: